AnnulusGames/LitMotion/docs/articles/en/motion-configuration.md

 | MotionScheduler.TimeUpdateRealtime | Updates at the TimeUpdate timing, ignores the influence of `Time.timeScale`, and calculates time using `Time.realtimeSinceStartup`. |
 | MotionScheduler.Manual | Updates manually.
 For details, see [Updating Motion Manually](updating-motion-manually.md).  |
 | EditorMotionScheduler.Update (LitMotion.Editor) | Updates at the EditorApplication.update timing.
 This Scheduler is limited to the editor. |

+#### WithCancelOnError

+Cancels the motion when an uncaught exception occurs within the motion's `Bind` function.
+It is set to false by default.

+#### WithBindOnSchedule

+Execute Bind processing at the timing of scheduling the motion.
+It is set to false by default.

 #### WithRoundingMode (int)